vetomangun/Games-Sales-Record/README.md

 It is a dataset given by Revou to participants.
 ### 2. gamessales_analytics.ipynb
 Contains the necessary analysis to find out about games that have been spread using Python
-### 4. gamessales_analytics.sql
+### 3. gamessales_analytics.sql
-contains an analysis of the games on the market using SQL
+Contains an analysis of the games on the market using SQL

 ## E. Visualization